InterVarsity Christian Fellowship

-InterVarsity Christian Fellowship/USA is an inter-denominational, evangelical Christian campus ministry founded in 1941, working with students and faculty on U.S. college and university campuses.
-InterVarsity is a charter member of the International Fellowship of Evangelical Students, a network of similar campus ministries around the world.
+InterVarsity Christian Fellowship/USA (IVCF) is an evangelical Christian student movement with affiliate groups on university campuses in U.S. It is a member of the International Fellowship of Evangelical Students.

+It is a collective campus ministry found in hundreds of American colleges whose collegiate members involve themselves in Christian student activist movements.

 Organization

 InterVarsity is governed by a board of directors.
 Tom Lin became the eighth president of InterVarsity on August 10, 2016.
-The president works with a team of four Executive Vice Presidents.
+The president works with a team of five Executive Vice Presidents.
 InterVarsity is a tax exempt organization under the provisions of Section 501(C)(3) of the Internal Revenue Code.
 In the fiscal year ending 30 June 2018, InterVarsity had $107M in revenue (with over 70% coming from charitable donations) and $106.6M in expenditures.

-InterVarsity is a charter member in the Evangelical Council for Financial Accountability (ECFA), and uses more than 85% of its revenue for staff-worker salaries and other on-campus work.
+InterVarsity is a charter member of the Evangelical Council for Financial Accountability (ECFA), and uses more than 85% of its revenue for staff-worker salaries and other on-campus work.
 InterVarsity was rated 4 stars (out of 4) by Charity Navigator for eight straight years.
 Michael Thatcher, the president of Charity Navigator, reported: "Only 3% of the charities we evaluate have received at least 8 consecutive 4-star evaluations, indicating that InterVarsity Christian Fellowship/USA outperforms most other charities in America."
 In 2019 InterVarsity slipped just below the cut-off for the four-star rating, and based on the latest available IRS Form 990 data (for Fiscal Year 2020) is currently rated at three stars by Charity Navigator.
 However, InterVarsity continued to maintain a 100 percent score in Accountability and Transparency.

 InterVarsity strives to maintain the highest level of accountability with its ministry partners and is also rated by sites such as Guidestar and MinistryWatch.
 InterVarsity (as of 2018) met 18 of the 20 Better Business Bureau's "Standards for Charity Accountability".